joernweissenborn/lcars/README.md

 Pull requests are very welcome, but please relate it to an issue.

+## Collaborating

+We have a public chat channel here https://gitter.im/LCARSCSS/community

 ## Note for users of the original version

 The library has been completly rewritten, dropping things like dividers and menu.
 If you want to use the old version, checkout the [legacy release](https://github.com/joernweissenborn/lcars/releases/tag/0.1).